 Another email.
 Yes, another email about the illnesses going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
 RSV - Respiratory syncytial virus.
-Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC announced that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
-So how do you help keep your family safe?
+Just reading the words is enough to send mamas and daddies into a panic.
+The CDC announced that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning solutions, poorly maintained or unsanitary heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutants (cleaning solutions, poorly maintained or unsanitary heating and cooling or humidification devises, cigarette smoke, etc)

 Get Proactive On Air Filtration

-Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s extremely susceptible to illness.
-Even if there aren’t any respiratory issues in your home, you’ll be immediately surprised by the almost instant change from a basic air filter to a High Efficiency unit.
+Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s extremely susceptible to sickness.
+Even if there are no respiratory issues in your home, you’ll be immediately surprised by the almost instant change from a standard air filter to a High Efficiency unit.

-If you don’t feel like a high-grade air filtration system is right for your home, there are multiple other options to help clean your home’s air.
-From basic air cleaners to electronic air cleaners, see below to help choose which air filtration and purification system is right for you.
+If you’re not interested in such a high-grade air filtration system, there are multiple other options to help clean your home’s air.
+From standard air cleaners to electronic air cleaners, read below to help choose which air filtration and purification system is right for your home.